top of page

 What About Rehab?

-Every case will be different, so recommended commencement of therapy can range from 2 to 8 weeks after your dog’s surgery.
+Because every case is different, recommended commencement of therapy can range from 2-8 weeks after surgery.

 Post-operative Rehab consists of multiple modalities to address the entire body; not just the surgical leg.
 Your dog has been compensating for the affected leg by walking differently and putting more weight on their other legs.
 This often means that their other legs are overworked and sore.
 Back pain is not uncommon after spending so much time walking with poor ergonomics.
 Therapy often begins with Thermotherapy, Massage, and Stretching.
 Thermotherapy and Massage help to relax tense muscles and increase blood flow to the tissues.
 Stretching is necessary to maintain your dog’s full range of motion in all joints, but should not be performed until after Thermotherapy and Massage.
 Laser therapy is an excellent tool to promote healing and relieve pain and inflammation.

-However, recovery takes more than just the “feel goods”.
-The goal is to restore your dog’s comfort and mobility, which will not improve without exercise.
+Recovery takes more than just the “feel good” treatments.
+Your dog’s comfort & mobility will not improve without exercise.

-Take note that Hydrotherapy in an Underwater Treadmill is recommended, but due to less benefit and higher risks, swimming is not.
+Take note that Hydrotherapy in an Underwater Treadmill is recommended, but due to less benefit & higher risks, swimming is not.

-The CROC Team has treated multiple post-op patients with severe complications caused by swimming, such as migrated surgical screws and avulsion fractures of the tibia.
+The CROC Team has treated multiple post-op patients with severe complications caused by swimming, such as migrated surgical screws & avulsion fractures of the tibia.

 Long Term Care